porech/roborock-oucher/README.md

 ```
 Just replace `192.168.1.33` with your Roborock IP.

+Remember to restart the service with `service oucher restart` each time you make changes to the configuration, because the file is read on startup only.

 ## Can I use real screams?
 Yes!
 You can create the /usr/lib/oucher/sounds folder (`mkdir -p /usr/lib/oucher/sounds`) and put some WAV files in there (no MP3, just WAV).
 If you prefer to put the files in a different folder, you can customize the `soundsPath` parameter in the config file.